Rafael Scheidt

-Scheidt's loan spell at Corinthians came to an end in 2002, and he maintained his hope of making it at Celtic, informing the Sunday Herald that "I want this year to be known as the Scheidt year".
+Scheidt's loan spell at Corinthians ended in 2002, and he maintained his hope of making it at Celtic, informing the Sunday Herald that "I want this year to be known as the Scheidt year".
 However, he no longer met UK work permit requirements and Celtic paid off the remainder of his contract.
 He then returned to Brazil, joining Atlético Mineiro.
 A year later he signed for Botafogo, before being released by them in 2006.

 Scheidt won three caps for Brazil in 1999 shortly prior to his transfer to Celtic.
-These games were friendlies and rumours later surfaced that Brazilian based players at that time were being handed caps in return for sweeteners from their clubs wanting to sell them to European clubs for large transfer fees.